Gabe-W88/easypost-api/README.md

 **6. Tracking Updates**
 - When shipping label is created, tracking number is saved to Supabase
-- Customer can be notified (if you set up email automation)
+- Customer notified vie email

 ### Different Scenarios